AfroStorm/book_store/planning.md

             Restrict access to sensitive data. #
         Prevent owners from modifying data for which they have no # authorization. #
-        Prevent unauthorized and authorized users from being able to set the date_joined/last_login fields when creating a new user (except staff).
+        Prevent unauthorized and authorized users from being able to set the # date_joined/last_login fields when creating a new user # (except staff) #
     3. Change permissions to corespond acordingly to different views. #
-    4. create signals to create a product review history for each product.
+    4. create signals to create a product review history for # each product. #